ddrsmile/leetcodeJava/README.md

 [1,2,#,4,5]
 ```

+### 4. ./test.sh
-### 4. ./run.sh # of problem.
+argument (optional) # of problem
-ex. ">./run.sh 1" will run the problem 1 and show the output.
+ex. ">./test.sh 1" will run the problem 1 and show the output.
+ex. ">./test.sh" or ">./test.sh all" will run all the problems and show the results